lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 1. Perform a fresh configuration.

-2. If a startup_database_ is provided, the Scheduler assumes it is a snapshot uri, and overrides the scheduling algorithm with the one indicated by this parameter.
+2. If a :ref:`startup database <startup_database>` is provided, the Scheduler assumes it is a snapshot uri, and overrides the scheduling algorithm with the one indicated by this parameter.
    If it fails to load the startup database as a snapshot, the start command will be rejected and the Scheduler will remain in standby.

 .. _Developer_Guide_Operation_Modes: